 - 1. Note the location and description of intruder(s) and/or suspect vehicles. - 2.
 Call 911 and report location: 1011 Washington Avenue South, Minneapolis. - 3.
-Call security guard during evenings/weekends at 612-715-1662. - 4.
 DO NOT attempt to confront or detain intruders.

 Medical Emergency

 If a student is injured or becomes ill: